vaquilina/Punches/README.md

 The intended purpose of the sheet/tab snippet is to provide a snapshot of the "essence" of the part.
 This could be the groove played during that part, or perhaps the "punches" in the section.

----
 ## Features

 - Import/export Song from file (`.pnc`)
-- Add/remove/edit "Parts" to/from/in a "Song"
+- Add/remove/edit the "Parts" of a "Song"
 - Add "punches" to a Part by keying in a Rhythm (via keyboard) and converting it to a tabulature snippet, or sheet music snippet via [Lilypond](https://lilypond.org/)
-- Part notes support commonmark Markdown via [Markwon](https://noties.io/Markwon/)
+- Write expressive notes for Parts using Markdown via [txtmark](https://github.com/rjeschke/txtmark)
-- Songs can be neatly exported in PDF format

----
+- Generate neat Song charts and export as PDF

 ## Goals

 - Re-order parts using drag-and-drop